ulabox/GearmanBundle/README.md

 Writing Simple Client
 ------------------

-For a bundle located at src/Acme/HelloBundle, the client classes by default should live inside src/Acme/HelloBundle/Gearman/Client.
+For a bundle located at src/Acme/DemoBundle, the client classes by default should live inside src/Acme/DemoBundle/Gearman/Client.
 The client class by default is associated with the Worker class with the same name, for example, the AcmeClient will be associated with AcmeWorker:

 ```
 <?php

-namespace Acme\HelloBundle\Gearman\Client;
+namespace Acme\DemoBundle\Gearman\Client;

 use Ulabox\Bundle\GearmanBundle\Annotation\Client;
 use Ulabox\Bundle\GearmanBundle\Model\Client as BaseClient;